TableCheck-Labs/tablecheck-customer-reliability-take-home/README.md

    - API endpoint, request/response formats, and examples of usage
    - A simple guide on how to set up and run the application locally

+**Make code comments which clearly explain your design decisions.**

 4. Demonstrate strong ability to learn, document, and articulate customer organization's needs by providing recommendations on how the API could be improved or extended to cater to a broader audience.

 ### Evaluation Criteria: